chander/lambda-to-slack/README.md

 1. `SlackUrl` (required) - Webhook URL for integration with Slack
 1. `LogLevel` (optional) - Log level for Lambda function logging, e.g., ERROR, INFO, DEBUG, etc. Default: INFO
+1. `SlackUrl1` (required) - Webhook URL for integration with Slack (if messages match ContainsString1)
+1. `ContainsString1` (required) - A string that, if present in the message, dictates that the message should be logged to SlackUrl2
+1. `SlackUrl2` (required) - Webhook URL for integration with Slack (if messages match ContainsString1)
+1. `ContainsString2` (required) - A string that, if present in the message, dictates that the message should be logged to SlackUrl2

 ## App Outputs